PanDAWMS/panda-docs/docs/source/advanced/brokerage.rst

 * `Priority` refers to the task `currentPriority`.
 In the FILTER you can use any comparison operator (`>`, `<`, `>=`, `<=`, `==`, `!=`)
 and the priority threshold you need.
 Note that some jobs with unwanted priority can still slip through: job priority can increase while queued, or scouts are generated with a different priority than the task.
+The priority check can be skipped, which is currently done for merge jobs.

 * `Type` refers to the task `processingType`.
 The valid types are defined as: `evgen`, `simul`, `reprocessing`, `test`, `group`, `deriv`, `pile`, `merge`.
 * Note that `test` resolves to the types `prod_test`, `validation`, `ptest`, `rc_test`, `rc_test2`, `rc_alrb`.